On the convergence of the Born series for Coulomb potentials: Introduction

-holds, just as in the free case. \end{theorem} \begin{remark*} More refined estimates, including control on derivatives, and without the cutoffs $\chi$, are proven below.
-Via Sobolev embedding, one gets control in other function spaces besides $L^2_{\mathrm{loc}}$, but we will not pursue such estimates. \end{remark*}
+\begin{remark*} More refined estimates, including control on derivatives, and without the cutoffs $\chi$, are proven below.
+Although we restrict attention to $L^2$-based Sobolev spaces here, estimates in other $L^p$ spaces follow via Sobolev embedding. \end{remark*}

+Because $V$ has simple poles at the marked points, it might look like the $j$th term in the Born series has a severe singularity.
+Part of what needs to be shown is that the free resolvent $R_0(\sigma \pm i0)$ mollifies the singularity by at least one $O(r)$ each time it is applied.
+Hardy's inequality justifies this easily, but at an $O(\sigma)$ cost that is too high to be used in an argument proving the convergence of the Born series.
+See the beginning of \S\ref{sec:3}.
+A sharper analysis of the joint $r\to 0^+,\sigma\to\infty$ limit is therefore required.

+Such an analysis has been supplied recently by Hintz \cite{Hintz2}, in great generality, though the basic ideas go back further --- see the literature review in \cite[\S1]{Hintz2}.
+In the exact Euclidean case, the homogeneity of the Laplacian suffices to reduce the problem to the limiting absorption principle, if one is willing to forgo the use of variable decay orders.
+Hintz's tools are thus overkill for this particular, constant order, case.
+However, we do use variable orders (for reasons mentioned below), so Hintz's tools prove useful even in the Euclidean case.